XaviMV/2-axis-cnc-hot-wire/README.md

 An Arduino board must always be connected to the computer and flashed with the code inside the "code_for_arduino" folder.
 The communication from the computer to the Arduino is taken from https://github.com/mkals/Arduino-Python3-Command-API.

-After executing main.py a terminal will open with 3 different options aside from the exit function.
+After executing main.py, a window with a GUI will open with 3 different options.

 * __Calibration:__